STRHercules/VSCharBundle/README.md

 > - Acts similarly to Whip, has a smaller starting Area
 > - Will attack faster than Whip
 > - More power climb and speed gain than Whip
+> - In the weapon pool, but rare

 ## Necronomicon
 > - Acts similarly to Magic Wand
 > - Starts with **2** projectiles
 > - Penetrates enemies
 > - Slight Knockback
+> - In the weapon pool, but rare

 ## Spear
 > - Acts similarly to Knife